 Talk To Your Lender

-Talk to your lender about your desire to get a mortgage or refinance while unemployed.
+Talk to your lender about your desire to get a purchase mortgage or refinance while unemployed.
 Can they offer any alternatives, like a new repayment plan?
 Do they know of programs geared toward people in your situation, like, for example, programs designed to help first-time home buyers?
 You may also want to speak to your lender about a mortgage refinance or other alternatives, like a mortgage repayment plan.

 Choose A Refinance Plan That Works For You

-If you’re able to secure mortgage refinancing with your lender, make sure the new rates and monthly payments work for your situation.
+If you’re able to secure mortgage refinancing with your lender, make sure the new mortgage rates and monthly payments work for your situation.
 It’s helpful to use a mortgage calculator to confirm that the new payments work within your budget.

-Government-Backed Mortgage Refinance Options
+Government-Backed Loan Refinance Options For Unemployed Borrowers

 If you have an FHA or a VA loan, there are two other “streamline” refinance options available.
 These may be easier to qualify for if you have reduced income from unemployment.